amandewatnitrr/kubernetes-tutorial/kubernetes-lesson-1.md

 - At the bottom we can see the additional information called events, here we can see the list of events that occurred since the POD was created.
 A POD goes through multiple stages before it starts.
 - The POD is assigned a node.
 If there are multiple nodes , we would see which node the port was assigned to.

+## POD with YAML

+- Kubernetes uses YAML files as input for the creation of objects such as PODs, Replicas, Deployment Services, etc. All of these follow similar structure.
+- Kubernetes definition file always contain 4 top level fields.
+  - `apiVersion`
+  - `kind`
+  - `metadta`
+  - `spec`
+- These are the top-level or root level properties.
+These are also required fields, so we must have them in our configuration  file.
+- Let's have a look at each of the top-level fields one by one.

+  - `apiVersion`

+    - This is the version of the Kubernetes API, we are using to create objects.
+    - Depending on what we are trying to create we must use the right `apiVersion`.
+    - For now as we are working on PODs we will set the `apiVersion` as `v1`.
+    - Some other possible values for `apiVersion` are:
+      - For PODs: v1
+      - For Service: v1
+      - ReplicaSet: apps/v1
+      - Deployment: apps/v1

+  - `kind`

+    - The kind refers to the type of object we are trying to create.
+    - For our case, the kind is Pod.
+    - Some other possible values for this `kind` are:
+      - Pod
+      - ReplicaSet
+      - deployment
+      - service

+  - `metadata`

+    - The `metadata` is the data about the object like it's name, label etc.
+    - As we can see unlike the first two where we have specified string value, this is in the form of a dictionary.
+    - Under `metadata`, `name` is a string value.
+    - The `labels` in metadata is a dictionary and it can have any key-value pair as we wish.
+    - For example let's assume, there are 100s of PODs running a front-end application and 100s of PODs running a back-end application or a database.
+It will be difficult for us to group these parts once they are deployed.
+If we label them now as frontend, backend and database, we will be able to filter parts based on this label at a later point on time.
+    - It's important to note that under `metadata` we can only specify names or labels or anything else that kubernetes expects to be under metadata.
+We cannot add any other property as we wish under this.
+    - However under labels we can have we can have nay kind of key-vealu pairs as we see fit.
+So, it's important to understand what each of these parameters expect.
+    - Example:

+      ```YAML
+        appVersion: v1
+        kind: Pod

+        metadata:
+          name: my-app-pod
+          labels:
+            app: myapp
+            type: frontend

+        spec:
+      ```

+  -`spec`

+    - But til now we haven't specified any container or Image name which we need in the POD.
+    - The last section in the file is the specification section known as `spec`.
+    - Depending on the object we are going to create.
+This is where we would provide additional information to Kubernetes pertaining to that object.
+    - This going to be different for different objects so it's important to understand or refer to the documentation to get the right format for each.
+    - In our example, since we are creating a POD with single container in it, it is easy.
+Spec is a dictionary.
+So, add a property in it called containers.  `containers` here is a list or an array.
+The reason this property is a list is because the PODs can have multiple containers within them.

+    - Example:

+        ```YAML
+          appVersion: v1
+          kind: Pod

+          metadata:
+            name: my-app-pod
+            labels:
+              app: myapp
+              type: frontend

+          spec:
+            containers:
+              - name: nginx-container
+                image: nginx
+        ```

+- Once the file is created, run the command `kubectl create -f filename.yaml` and kubernetes creates the POD.

 </strong>
 </p>